 4. The filing fee for all classes listed in the application must be paid upfront; and

-5. Certain statements regarding the trademark, such as translation statement, claim of ownership, color claim and description of mark, if applicable, must be included with application as the time of filing.
+5. Certain statements regarding the trademark, such as translation statement, claim of ownership, color claim, and description of the mark, if applicable, must be included with the application at the time of filing.

 Description of Goods